Search This Blog

 As I'm sure many of you are aware, as Lucy and Ricky were at their peak on "I Love Lucy," the real-life marriage of Lucy and Desi was falling apart.
 The two struggled to keep up appearances and the busy television schedule of producing 26 weekly half-hour episodes of the nation's most popular sitcom.
 They were also running a major television production studio, Desilu, at the same time.

-During that final season of "I Love Lucy," the characters moved to Connecticut to allow the writers to expand script ideas, because as Desi once said, "we'd used up every conceivable storyline that could be set in the tiny New York apartment."
+During that final season of "I Love Lucy," the characters moved to Connecticut to allow the writers to expand script ideas because, as Desi once said, "we'd used up every conceivable storyline that could be set in the tiny New York apartment."
 After the 6th season of I Love Lucy, Desi put his foot down.
 No more weekly half-hour shows.

 Publicly, CBS and Desilu Studios said the change to the highly successful format was to "make big changes while we're still ahead."
 Desi said, "It would be ridiculous for us to wait until people got sick and tired of the regular half-hour every Monday night and then make a big change."